Crop Image Online

 Apply the crop

 Click Apply crop to render the cropped image.
-A thumbnail preview appears in the sidebar.
+A thumbnail preview appears in the sidebar so you can confirm the result before saving.

 - 5

 Click Download to save the cropped file.
-The dimensions are appended to the filename.
+The output format matches the source, and the new dimensions are appended to the filename automatically.

 Examples